 In Japanese, “Kaiseki” can be written in two ways: 懐石 and 会席.
 “Ryori” (料理) means cooking, cookery, or cuisine.
 While confusingly noted in two different ways yet pronounced the same, it has two distinct meanings.

-The latter ‘kaiseki’, written as 会席, simply refers to a banquet dinner, oftentimes for a celebratory occasion.
-It is a condensed fusion of different dining styles originally reserved for the upper class and popularized among the merchant class during the Edo period (1603-1868).
+The latter ‘kaiseki,’ written as 会席, refers to a banquet dinner, often for a celebratory occasion.
+It is a condensed fusion of different dining styles initially reserved for the upper class and popularized among the merchant class during the Edo period (1603-1868).
 The kaiseki restaurants you encounter are most likely this style.

-Kaiseki is a dinnertime affair, but there are restaurants that offer a shortened (and therefore cheaper) Kaiseki lunch.
+Kaiseki is a dinnertime affair, but some restaurants offer a shortened (and therefore cheaper) Kaiseki lunch.

 The Elements of Kaiseki Ryori

 You can expect an all-embracing element of seasonality, culinary artistry, and hospitality at a kaiseki meal.
-Every dish is painstakingly prepared with the freshest produce of the season, with each ingredient carefully crafted to highlight its essence.
+Every dish is painstakingly prepared with the season’s freshest produce, with each ingredient carefully crafted to highlight its essence.

 The restaurant ambiance also plays a big part.
 You may see motifs of plum or cherry blossoms during the spring, bamboo leaves and the Milky Way during the summer, autumn foliage during the fall, and snow during the winter.

-As your meal progresses, do take a few moments to absorb the curated environment that surrounds you.
+As your meal progresses, take a few moments to absorb the curated environment surrounding you.

 The Courses Served at Kaiseki Ryori